Generators are actually very simple machines.

 Portable generators are all about mobility.
 They deliver electricity in remote areas unplugged from the electrical grid.

 Small, handheld generators are commonly used while camping or tailgating.

 Larger portable generators, surrounded by a protective steel frame, are commonly seen in the back of pickup trucks headed to the next construction site or outdoor event.

 In addition, portable generators are becoming extremely popular with homeowners tired of power outages.
 They can generate enough juice to help you weather the storm.

-Instead of waiting for the utility company to restore power, people are taking matters into their own hands to insure their investments from financial disaster caused by prolonged power outages.
+Instead of waiting for the utility company to restore power, home and business owners are taking matters into their own hands to protect their investments from prolonged power outages.

 Standby generators are basically mini emergency power plants.